Dynamsoft/label-recognizer-javascript-samples/2.use-case/2.mrz-read-and-parse/README.md

 ## Prerequisites

 * A device with an accessible camera, such as a mobile phone or a computer with a webcam.
-* A passport, a ID card, a VISA or a picture of such documents where there is a machine-readable zone to read.
+* A passport, a ID card, a VISA or a picture of one of these documents where there is a machine-readable zone to read.

 ## How it works